 Accommodations Policy Statement

-As an institution devoted to the education of students with learning disabilities and attention deficit disorders, Landmark College fully supports and recognizes the standards set forth in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, and similar state laws (“applicable law”), which are designed to eliminate discrimination against qualified individuals with disabilities.
+Landmark College fully supports and recognizes the standards set forth in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, and similar state laws (“applicable law”), which are designed to eliminate discrimination against qualified individuals with disabilities.
+Disabilities may include physical or mental impairments which substantially limit one or more of a person's major life activities, and which necessitate modifications to Landmark College’s facilities, programs, or services.

 Certification and Accommodation Procedures

-All requests for accommodation, inquiries about the scope of this policy, and related procedural questions should be directed to the Vice President for Student Affairs.
-The Vice President for Student Affairs administers this policy and procedure, and is the College’s designated Section 504 Coordinator.
-The Vice President for Student Affairs will address accommodation requests through the following two-stage process.
+All requests for accommodation, inquiries about the scope of this policy, and related procedural questions should be directed to the 504/ADA Coordinator.
+The 504/ADA Coordinator administers this policy and procedure, and is the College’s designated Section 504 Coordinator.
+The 504/ADA Coordinator will address accommodation requests through the following two-stage process.

 - a description of the impairment, and a description of the manner in which it substantially limits one or more major life activities;